-How do you implement anonymity in an online community without impacting social engagement?
+How do you reassure privacy in an online community without impacting social engagement?

 Imagine that you are alone and are in an inescapable violent relationship or have experienced another traumatic event.
 You are full of shame and embarrassment and you aren’t confident to share your story with friends or family.
 You are desperate to get more information and help.